Internal

 Singular solutions are found by solving

 for \(x\).
-This is because we had to divide by this in the above step.
-This gives the following singular
+This is because of dividing by the above earlier.
+This gives the following singular solution(s),

 \begin{align*} x = 0\\ x = \frac {256 A}{81} \end{align*}